Nashet/Prosperity-Wars/README.md

 ## Demo
 [There is very early browser demo of this game](http://nashet.github.io/EconomicSimulation/WEBGL/index.html) (6MB download, some mobile devices are not supported)
 ## Description
-Several years ago I made [Economy analyzer for PDS's Victoria 2 game](https://github.com/aekrylov/vic2_economy_analyzer) (currently updating by (https://github.com/aekrylov))
+Several years ago I made [Economy analyzer for PDS's Victoria 2 game](https://github.com/aekrylov/vic2_economy_analyzer) (currently updating by @aekrylov)

 Making that tool made me disappointed in how Victoria 2 economy is made.
 Since I didn't find better game-like economy simulation,  I decided to try to make my own.
 So, main principles of that simulation are: